buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/README.md

 * Industrial and institutional specialty equipment such as that used for power production, manufacturing and fabrication, etc.
 * Provisions for dealing explicitly with hazardous materials such as chemical or biological agents
-* Controls systems and sequencing systems for these equipment beyond what is defined in the _IfcBuildingControls_ domain schema
+* Controls systems and sequencing systems for these equipment beyond what is defined in the _IfcBuildingControlsDomain_ schema

 > HISTORY  This schema has been significantly modified in IFC2x2.